JUDITH – AN ORATORIO BY C HUBERT H PARRY

 Charles Villiers Stanford, 1888, on Judith.

-The London English Song Festival’s revival of Charles Hubert Hastings Parry’s Judith takes place at Royal Festival Hall, London, on 3rd April 2019.
-It will be one of the most important revivals of English music for many years: a work of considerable stature and quality, Judith has not been performed in the UK since 1922.
+The London English Song Festival’s revival of Charles Hubert Hastings Parry’s Judith took place at Royal Festival Hall, London, on 3rd April 2019.
+It was be one of the most important revivals of English music for many years: a work of considerable stature and quality, Judith had not been performed in full in the UK since 1922 and in London since 1889.
 Parry was the master of large choral and orchestral forces, and Judith features spine-tingling choruses and a dramatic story.
 Judith was an overwhelming success in Victorian England, performed by some of that era’s greatest musicians.
 Hans Richter conducted the premiere and Stanford conducted the London debut.
 It contains the melody that later, under the name Repton, became the famous hymn Dear Lord and Father of Mankind, but has been largely neglected for the best part of a century and never recorded.

-Interest in this captivating tale of the deeds of one of the most famed of biblical characters has been building since a 2015 performance in Canada.
-Conducted by LESF Director William Vann, the London Mozart Players, Crouch End Festival Chorus will perform alongside a quartet of top-ranking soloists.
-Judith will then be recorded for Chandos Records later that month.
-Recording this work will be a crucial tool to promoting further performances of Judith across the UK and internationally.
+Interest in this captivating tale of the deeds of one of the most famed of biblical characters had been building since a 2015 performance in Canada.
+Conducted by LESF Director William Vann, the London Mozart Players, Crouch End Festival Chorus performed alongside a quartet of top-ranking soloists.
+Judith was then recorded for Chandos Records later that month in three days of sessions at St Jude-on-the-Hill, Hampstead.
+This recording of Judith will be a crucial tool to promoting further performances across the UK and internationally.

-The London English Song Festival’s project also includes a schools workshops on the day of the concert performance, a rigorous training project for a group of child performers, and a series of insight days.
-Education is at the heart of the LESF’s mission: here we will be bringing one of the most important works of its day to new audiences, young and old, and restoring its place in the musical repertory for the future.
-The LESF has an outstanding track-record in the field of music education, having created innovative and engaging workshops for schools at Wilton’s Music Hall in 2016 & 2017.
+The London English Song Festival’s project also included a schools workshops on the day of the concert performance and a rigorous training project for a group of child performers.
+Education is at the heart of the LESF’s mission: we brought one of the most important works of its day to new audiences, young and old, and ultimately aim to restore its place in the musical repertory for the future.

 London Mozart Players